TransformerOptimus/SuperAGI/superagi/tools/image_generation/README.STABLE_DIFFUSION.md

 <img src="https://github.com/Phoenix2809/SuperAGI/assets/133874957/e405fbac-50fb-485a-8a3a-30ab7c64ac53" width=700px>

-3. Copy the API Key and save it in a separate file.
+3. Copy the API Key and save it in a separate file

 ## 🛠️Configuring Stable Diffusion with SuperAGI